After meeting in September 2000 and marrying in 2004, King Frederik and Queen Mary welcomed four kids into the world, creating a gorgeous family unit.

 Princess Isabella

-Princess Isabella is King Frederik and Queen Mary’s second-born child, but eldest daughter.
-Princess Isabella was born on April 21, 2007, and she recently celebrated her 18th birthday.
+Princess Isabella is King Frederik and Queen Mary’s second-born child, but the eldest daughter.
+Princess Isabella was born on April 21, 2007, and will soon be 19 years old.

 She is currently second in the line of succession.